barriehadfield/reactrb-showcase/README.md

 At the time of writing this is returning `"0.13.3"` which is quite an old version of React which does not play nicely with many other React components.
 As I stated earlier, I am not in favour of Gems including React source code as I would rather manage this using NPM as it handles dependancies between front end components really well.
 With this in mind, the next thing we will do is install Webpack so we can have NPM manage our front end assets.

-## Step 3: Webpack for managing front end assets
+## Step 3: Webpack for managing front-end assets

 [We will use the Webpack Rails Gem](https://github.com/mipearson/webpack-rails)